unitbvcv/image_processing_platform/README.md

 2) as a second value in an iterable: `return image, "My message"`
     - the first case is equivalent to: `None, "My message"`
-    - the message is removed from the iterable after it is displayed; after the removal, if the iterable contains just one element, the element is returned to the tool, not the iterable; if the iterable contains more than one element, the first one is transmitted as the result of the function and the rest of the iterable is discarded
+    - the message is removed from the iterable after it is displayed; after the removal, if the iterable contains just one element, the element is returned to the platform, not the iterable; if the iterable contains more than one element, the first one is transmitted as the result of the function and the rest of the iterable is discarded

 *you can still transmit just the image if you wish so

 ### Adding plotting algorithms

-Examples present in the tool [here](Application/PlottingAlgorithms/Basic.py).
+Examples present in the platform [here](Application/PlottingAlgorithms/Basic.py).

 One of the ways to extract information about an image is to plot different data or functions based on the image.
-The tool comes with three basic algorithms in the PlottingAlgorithms package.
+The platform comes with three basic algorithms in the PlottingAlgorithms package.
 You can add your own algorithms in this package.
 Same conventions apply to importing plotting algorithms (see above section): those who start with an underscore are not imported, no distinction between modules and packages etc.

 Plotting algorithms will be put in functions decorated with `@PlotterFunction`.
 It does not work on classes.
-These functions will be registered by the tool and will be integrated in the UI automatically.
+These functions will be registered by the platform and will be integrated in the UI automatically.
 It will be present in the "Plot Function" drop down list in the Plotter window.

 Requirements for a function to be registered correctly: